Simultaneous High-Fidelity Single-Qubit Gates in a Spin Qubit Array: Abstract

 \section{Abstract}

-Silicon spin qubits are a promising platform for scalable quantum computing due to their compatibility with industrial semiconductor fabrication and the recent scaling to multi-qubit devices.
-Control fidelities above the 99\% fault-tolerant threshold are routinely achieved, but extending high-fidelity control to simultaneous multi-qubit operation remains a major challenge.
-We demonstrate high-fidelity, fully parallel control of five silicon spin qubits using a single shared microwave line.
-Using tailored control pulses, all qubits achieve primitive $\pi/2$ gate fidelities well above 99.99\%, with some approaching 99.999\%, \rev{exceeding previously reported fidelities in silicon spin qubits}.
-These fidelities are mostly preserved during simultaneous operation of up to three qubits, and remain at the practical fault-tolerant threshold of 99.9\% even during fully parallel five-qubit operation.
-This performance is enabled by a calibration scheme that compensates drive-induced phase shifts using only pairwise calibrations, scaling quadratically with qubit number and avoiding exponential overhead.
-By reducing the number of impedance-controlled microwave lines, our approach addresses a key architectural bottleneck and offers a scalable control strategy for high-fidelity operation in large spin qubit arrays.
+Silicon spin qubits offer a promising path to scalable quantum computing due to their compatibility with industrial semiconductor manufacturing and recent advances in multi-qubit integration.
+A key requirement for scaling quantum processors is the ability to perform high-fidelity operations in parallel across many qubits.
+In silicon spin systems, however, simultaneous control remains a major challenge, as fidelities typically degrade under parallel operation.
+In a five-qubit silicon spin array, we identify microwave-drive-induced AC Stark shifts as the dominant source of this degradation.
+We address this by introducing a scalable mitigation protocol based solely on pairwise phase calibrations.
+Using tailored control pulses on a shared control line, we achieve primitive $\pi/2$ gate fidelities well above 99.99\% for each qubit individually, with some approaching 99.999\%, surpassing previously reported fidelities in silicon spin qubits.
+Crucially, these fidelities are preserved above 99.99\% during simultaneous operation of up to three qubits.
+During parallel five-qubit operation, fidelities remain at the practical fault-tolerant threshold of 99.9\%, with the loss attributed to drive-induced decoherence resulting from increased microwave power.
+This effect can be mitigated through device-level improvements.
+By demonstrating that high-fidelity control is maintained during simultaneous operation, we overcome a central challenge in silicon spin qubits and highlight the potential of shared qubit-control lines for scaling.